deckhouse/virtualization/docs/USER_GUIDE.md

 Press `Ctrl+]` to finalize the serial console.

 {{< alert level="info" >}}
 The serial console does not support automatic terminal resizing.
-If full-screen applications or text editors are displayed incorrectly, run the following command after logging in:
+If full-screen applications or text editors are displayed incorrectly, run the following command after you log in:

 ```bash
 stty rows <number_of_rows> cols <number_of_columns>